immcantation/alakazam/docs/topics/readIgphyml.md

 collapse
 :   if `TRUE` transform branch lengths to units of substitutions, rather than substitutions per site, and collapse internal nodes separated by branches < 0.1 substitutions.
+Will also remove all internal node labels, as it makes them inconsistent.

+branches
+:   if `"distance"` branch lengths are in expected mutations per site.
+If `"mutations"` branches are in expected mutations.